-The Board of Directors held twenty-two meetings during the year ended December 31, 2008.
-Each director attended, either telephonically or in person, at least 75% of the Board of Directors meetings during the year ended December 31, 2008.
+The Board of Directors held nine meetings during the year ended December 31, 2009.
+Mr. Powell, Mr. Wessel and Ms. MacMahon each attended, either telephonically or in person, at least 75% of the Board of Directors meetings during the year ended December 31, 2009.
+Former directors Mr. Richard T. Burke and Mr. R. Neil Irwin resigned from the Board of Directors effective November 20, 2009 and attended, either telephonically or in person, 75% of the Board of Directors.
+There was one meeting of the Board of Directors subsequent to the appointment of Messrs.

+Faulkner and Owen on October 23, 2009, which both attended telephonically.
 Members of the Board of Directors are encouraged to attend the Company's annual meeting; however, attendance is not mandatory.
 Messrs.
-Phillip E. Powell and Rick L. Wessel attended last year's annual meeting.
+Powell, Wessel, Burke and Irwin and Ms. McMahon attended last year's Annual Meeting.

-During 2008, the Audit, Compensation, and Nominating and Corporate Governance Committees each consisted of Richard T. Burke, Tara U. MacMahon and R. Neil Irwin.
-The Audit Committee held seven meetings during the year ended December 31, 2008, the Compensation Committee held three meetings during the year ended December 31, 2008, and the Nominating and Corporate Governance Committee held one meeting during the year ended December 31, 2008.
-Each member attended 100% of the committee meetings, either in person or telephonically.
+From January 1, 2009 through October 22, 2009, the Audit, Compensation and Nominating and Corporate Governance Committees each consisted of Mr. Burke, Ms. MacMahon and Mr. Irwin.
+From October 23, 2009 through December 31, 2009, the Audit Committee consisted of Ms. MacMahon, Mr. Faulkner and Mr. Owen; the Nominating and Corporate Governance Committee consisted of Mr. Owen and Ms. MacMahon; and the Compensation Committee consisted of Mr. Faulkner, Ms. MacMahon and Mr. Owen.
+The Audit Committee held eight meetings during the year ended December 31, 2009, the Compensation Committee held two meetings during the year ended December 31, 2009, and the Nominating and Corporate Governance Committee held three meeting during the year ended December 31, 2009.
+During the time periods that each member served on such committees, each attended 100% of the committee meetings during the respective time periods, either in person or telephonically, except for one meeting of the Nominating and Corporate Governance Committee which Mr. Burke did not attend.

 Audit Committee.
 The Audit Committee is responsible for the oversight of the Company's accounting and financial reporting processes.
 This includes the selection and engagement of the Company's independent registered public accounting firm and review of the scope of the annual audit, audit fees and results of the audit.
 The Audit Committee reviews and discusses with management and the Board of Directors such matters as accounting policies, internal accounting controls, procedures for preparation of financial statements and other financial disclosures, scope of the audit, the audit plan and the independence of such accountants.
 In addition, the Audit Committee has oversight over the Company's internal audit function.
-The Board of Directors has determined that Mr. Burke is an audit committee financial expert as defined by Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934, as amended ("Exchange Act"), and independent under the listing standards of The Nasdaq Stock Market ("Nasdaq").
+The Board of Directors has determined that Messrs.
+Mikel D. Faulkner and Randel G. Owen are Audit Committee financial experts as defined by Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934, as amended ("Exchange Act"), and independent under the listing standards of The Nasdaq Stock Market ("Nasdaq").

 Compensation Committee.
-The Compensation Committee approves the standards for salary ranges for executive, managerial and technical personnel of the Company and establishes, subject to existing employment contracts, the specific compensation and bonus plan of all corporate officers.
+The Compensation Committee approves the standards for salary ranges for executive, managerial and technical personnel of the Company and establishes, subject to existing employment contracts, the specific compensation, incentive and bonus plans of all corporate officers.
 In addition, the Compensation Committee oversees the Company's stock option plans and the incentive compensation plans.